 In some cases, a simple adaptation to an existing feature may be all you need to improve the accessibility in your bathroom.

-In our example above, we have added a separate lower level basin, alongside a regular height basin.
+In our example above, we’ve added a low level wall hung basin.
 The recommended basin height for adults is between 760mm and 1190mm (see our bathroom layout guide for more details), however, if you use a wheelchair or need to sit when using your basin, this may be too high.

 The type of tap you choose is also important, especially if you have restricted hand movement.
 Look for taps that have a large handle and are easy to turn.
 High level basin mixer taps are perfect for this purpose.

 If you require storage, it may be better to choose shelving or even a trolley, so all your essentials are close to hand.
 Privacy windows in a downstairs bathroom means you won’t need to constantly raise and lower blinds.

 Focus on… toilets